• Classes

 9. Cookies and similar technologies

 We use a small number of strictly necessary cookies to operate the Website (such as session cookies for keeping you logged in).
-We do not use analytics cookies, advertising cookies, or tracking pixels.
+We also use Vercel Web Analytics and Vercel Speed Insights for cookie-free, aggregate analytics and performance measurement on public Website pages.
+We do not use Google Analytics, analytics cookies, advertising cookies, behavioural profiling cookies, or session replay tools.

 For full details, see our Cookie Policy.